Pregnancy and Tobacco Use

 - Support health and development for years to come

-After the Baby is Born:
+Benefits After the Baby is Born:

 The postpartum period can be hard, beautiful, and stressful.
 Many new parents may feel tempted to turn to old habits during this time when stress increases.
 Most relapses happen in the first 6 months after birth for people who quit or cut back during pregnancy.
 The Maine QuitLink is here to support you and help you stay tobacco-free, even during tough times.